Hand taps credit card against pay terminal in clothing store.

 Who pays for credit card processing fees?

-Surcharges and convenience fees
+How do surcharges and convenience fees work?

 Did you know?

-Many credit cards charge annual fees, especially when they offer rewards.
-But Discover has no annual fee on any of our cards.
+Discover has no annual fee on any of our cards.
 Plus, we’ll automatically match all the cash back you’ve earned on your credit card at the end of your first year.
 There is no limit to how much we’ll match.1

 The bottom line